How to Start a Christmas Light Installation Business

 Are you the person on the block that always has the best Christmas light decorations and is envied by your neighbors?
 Opening a Christmas light installation business could be a great way for you to make some extra money during the holidays.

 A Christmas light installation business puts up and takes down Christmas lights for people who don’t want to do it themselves or are unable to do it.
-For a fee, the installer will hang lights and set up other decorations as requested by the customer.
+For a fee, the installer will hang holiday lights and set up other decorations as requested by the customer to help spread the holiday spirit.

 According to IBIS World, the seasonal decorations industry is $26 billion as of 2021 and has grown 2.3% for the last 5 years.
 There is little information about the Christmas light installation industry available because it comprises small, private companies.

 Disposable income is expected to increase, which is expected to increase the seasonal decorations industry.
-Elderly people are a customer segment of the Christmas light installation business, and the rising aging population could be an opportunity to increase the market size.
+Elderly people are an excellent customer segment of the Christmas light installation service, and the rising aging population could be an opportunity to increase the market size.

 Your target market will generally be homeowners who enjoy Christmas lights and holiday decorations but don’t want to deal with climbing ladders and light-stringing.